norvig/paip-lisp/docs/chapter19.md

 First, all the scores of the constituents of the tree are added up.
 Then, this is added to a measure for the tree as a whole.
 The rule associated with each tree will have either a number attached to it, which is added to the sum, or a function.
-In the latter case, the function is applied to the tree, and the resuit is added to obtain the final score.
+In the latter case, the function is applied to the tree, and the result is added to obtain the final score.
 As a final special case, if the function returns nil, then we assume it meant to return zero.
 This will simplify the definition of some of the scoring functions.